 Diseases

-In general, magnolia is quite a disease-resistant tree, but still, sometimes problems can arise.
+In general, magnolia is quite a disease-resistant tree, but problems can sometimes arise.
 In most cases, this applies to fungal diseases, namely leaf spot.

-In spring the young leaves can get fungal spores and by summer they will turn into brown spots.
-If there are many spots, the leaves will turn yellow and fall off.
+In spring, the young leaves can get fungal spores, and by summer, they will turn into brown spots.
+The leaves will turn yellow and fall off if there are many spots.

-To avoid this, do not plant magnolia trees too close to other trees or buildings.
+Do not plant magnolia trees too close to other trees or buildings to avoid this.
 The distance between the magnolia and another object should not be less than its width at maturity.

 If spots appear on the leaves, spray them with an aqueous solution of a multi-purpose fungicide.
 Repeat the spraying after 2 weeks with copper fungicide.